Luis-Porras/NBA-Predictor/README.md

 # Picking Winners/ Gambling Theory

 In some of the exploratory test scripts, my goal was to return the predictions with the highest probability of occurring.
 The model would return those games in which it was 99% confident that the prediction was correct.
 Of the 250 games in a season's testing set, the model returned only 5-10 games per season in which it was very confident of its choice.
-These games were usually all correct, but this does not mean the project is strong enough to use for betting on more than a handful of games.
+Even though these "confident" picks were only around 2-4% of the testing size, these games were usually all correct.

 While the predictions made by the models are around a 60-65% accuracy score for the years tested, win/loss bets do not guarantee that a gambler is profitable, even if above a 50% win rate.
 This is due to small payouts for wins from favorited teams.
 A single missed bet can wipe the accumulated winnings gained from 3 or more correct picks.